12 tips on how to create a customer journey map that provides real insights

 An insightful journey map requires reliable data and regular maintenance.
 Iterate on them, make them a living document!

 Identify the most crucial pain points, design improvements, fix them, and repeat.

 Make use of journey maps you’ve created earlier to feed into the journey map you’re currently working on.
 Make use of your journey map repository and build future projects upon your insights from other projects.

 The more knowledge you can build upon from other projects, other journey maps, the easier and more insightful future journey maps will be.

 10. Standardize and customize

 Many people think there is a trade-off between a journey map being insightful for themselves, or condensed and insightful for other groups of stakeholders.

 No, it’s not a trade-off.

 Make your journey map complete, add as much knowledge as you can.
-If you then want to present the journey map, just hide some of the detail levels you think they don’t need.
-Zoom in maps are useful to present all detailed information on a micro level and align this to the relevant audience, without overloading on a high-level map.
+If you then want to present the journey map, just hide some of the detail levels that aren’t valuable to them.
+Detailed maps are useful to present information on a micro level and align this to the relevant audience, without overloading on a high-level map.

 This way you can make custom journey maps, custom exports, without the need of deleting data from it, hence customize your journey maps and tailor them to your audience.